DoubleUynn/wynnchurchill/README.md

 - 👋 Hi, I’m @wynnchurchill
 - 👀 I’m currently interested in cybersecurity, specifically red-teaming and penetration testing.
 - 🌱 I’m currently pursuing a CS Degree from Sattler College.
-Currently, it's my Junior year, and I'm taking parallel programming, digital ethics, and programming languages classes.
+I'm a rising Senior and am working on an Introduction to Computer Science class to teach to High Schoolers.
 - 💞️ I’m looking to collaborate on web development or cybersecurity projects.
 If you're interested in ethical hacking and are willing to teach, I'm happy to learn.
 - 📫 Email: wynnmiller@protonmail.com